AmenZhou/amenzhou.github.io/about.md

 permalink: /about/
 ---

-I am a web application developer.
+I am a web application developer at [Teladoc](https://www.teladoc.com).
 From my day to day work, I am doing business with Ruby, Rails, Js, React, Elixir etc.

 Here is the place to record my little pieces of thoughts from my daily life and share with others.